bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Final bugs from unit refactor
-* Logic selectors need to be fixed.
-Just always pass indices array.
-Then main verses and subVerse should pass verseIndex to verse.
 * What can be removed from data?
 For example, unit dot anchor title?
 Get rid of all annotation todos?

 # Bugs